Francois-Coleongco/LoadBalancer/README.md

 ### Server File:

-setup your ports like so in a file:
+Setup your ports like so in a file with a name of your choice:

  `servers.txt`